Noniv/glass-AI/README.md

 # glass-AI
 Neural network predicting type of glass.
 Written in Python using Keras library.

-# Source of the data and data desription
+# Source of the data and data description
 https://archive.ics.uci.edu/ml/datasets/glass+identification